openMSL/.github/doc/osmp_test_architecture.md

 A GitHub Action checks every file containing code for an SPDX license identifier.
 The identified licenses are verified against a list of approved open source licenses.
 Approved licenses are: Apache-2.0, BSD-2-Clause, BSD-3-Clause, MIT, MPL-2.0.
+Please contact the maintainers if you have other requirements regarding open source licenses.

 An implementation of the GitHub action for this credibility assessment level can be found in the [sensor model template repository](https://github.com/openMSL/sl-1-0-sensor-model-repository-template/tree/main/.github/workflows/cl0.yml).